In-Person City Council, Boards and Committee Meetings

 Ways to Comment or Simply View the Meeting

-If you wish to comment during either the Public Citizen Forum Section, or other item(s) on the agenda, you will need to fill out a form in person and identify which item(s) you wish to speak on.
+If you wish to comment during either the Public Citizen Forum Section, or other item(s) on the agenda, you will need to attend in person, fill out a form, and identify which item(s) you wish to speak on.
 Each registrant will be given three (3) minutes to address the items they registered for, including the Citizen’s Forum.
 Unfortunately, due to State Laws allowances for remote attendance is not permitted.

 If you just wish to watch the meeting you will be able to watch the meeting live on our website at www.stcloud.org/webcasts.